lavafroth/envy-rs/README.md

 children must be the **names of the environment variables** which resolve to this **value**.
-I admit this is a confusing design choice but since many environment variables resolve to the same value, it's more efficient to group the variables by their values instead of simple key-value pairs.
+I admit this is a confusing design choice but since many environment variables resolve to the same value, it's more efficient to group them by their values instead of using simple key-value pairs.

 For example: